omundy/learn-computers/topics-files-folders.md

-## File naming conventions
+## Part 4 - File naming conventions

 Do you ever have trouble finding or identifying files?

+- Share your current file naming convention in your group.
+What currently is working for you and what is not?
+- Can you find examples on your computer of good and bad uses of file naming conventions?
+Screenshot them and share.
+It's OK, we've all been there. 🤗

 While operating systems are constantly changing how they organize their files, often obscuring the users' access to files with abstractions, if you name your files with a bit of forethought you'll find you can identify them much faster.

 ### Best Naming Practices